xavdid/obsidian-golinks/README.md

 ### Most Involved: Build From Source

 1. clone this repo into `path/to/your/vault/.obsidian/plugins/obsidian-golinks`
-2. in that folder install dependencies by running `yarn`
-3. build w/ `yarn build`
+2. build w/ `just build` (after installing [just](https://github.com/casey/just) if you need it)
-4. in Obsidian settings, enable the plugin like normal
+3. in Obsidian settings, enable the plugin like normal

 ## Considerations